TLINDEN/rpnc/README.md

 Every operation which  modifies the stack can be  reversed by entering the <kbd>u</kbd> command.
 There's only one level of undo and no redo.

+## Functions

+You can define functions anytime directly on the cli or in a file called `~/.rpnc`.
+A function has a name (which must not collide with existing functions and commands) and a body of commands.

+Example:

+    f res2vcc 1.22 R1 R2 + R2 / 1 + *

+Which calculates:

+    (((R1 + R2) / R2) + 1) * 1.22 = ??

+To use it later, just enter the variables into the stack followed by the function name:

+    470
+    220
+    res2vcc

+You  can  also  put  the   function  definition  in  the  config  file `~/.rpnc`.
+Empty lines and lines beginning with `#` will be ignored.

 ## Using STDIN via a PIPE

 If the commandline  includes any operator, commands will  be read from